abbiedaniel/salesforce-maintenance/PD1-Notes.md

 - **Declarative Caveats**
 	- Standard validation rules are unable to operate on parent-child relationships
  	- Roll-up summary fields can only be on the master
+  	- Formula fields are calculated at access time and can span multiple objects

 - **Best Practices**
 	- For complex solutions, check if there is an app on AppExchange.
 If there are no suitable AppExchange apps, only then should custom development be considered.
  	- For declarative solutions, do not use workflow rules or process builders.
-  	-
+  	- Junction objects are used to represent many-to-many relationships and can prevent orphan records

 </details>